kyclark/tiny_python_projects/markov_chain/README.md

     We shall not want to use again
     Until eternity.

-If `n=1`, then we find that "The" can be followed by "bustle," "morning," and "sweeping.
+If `n=1`, then we find that "The" can be followed by "bustle," "morning," and "sweeping."
 There is a "the" followed by "heart," but we're not going to alter the text in any way, including removing punctuation, so just use `str.split` on the text to break up the words.

 To begin your text, choose a random word (or words) that begin with an uppercase letter.
 Then randomly select the next word in the chain, keep track of the floating window of the `-n` words, and keep selecting the next words until you have matched or exceeded the `-l|--length` argument of the number of characters (default 500) to emit at which point you should stop when you find a word that terminates with `.`, `!`, or `?`.

 If you use `str.split` to get the words from the training text, you'll be removing any newlines from the text, so use a `-w|--text_width` argument (default 70) to introduce newlines in the output before the text exceeds that number of characters on the line.
+I recommend you use the `textwrap` module for this.

 Because of the use of randomness, you should include a `-s|--seed` argument (default `None`) to pass to `random.seed`.